cloudmesh/classes/docs/source/hw5.rst

 Possible Project idea (Running Ansible on Windows)
 -------------------------------------------------------------------------------

-Develop Ansible Playbooks and Roles for Windows machines using PowerShell instead of SSH and winrm Python package.
+Develop Ansible Playbooks and Roles for Windows machines using PowerShell and winrm Python package instead of SSH.
 You may find multiple ways like:

 - develop a PowereShell script that starts a VirtualBox and runs the Debian ansible in it, have a local key be used see the instalation instructions of